edumudu/swr-vue/docs/conditional-fetching.md

 ## Conditional

 Use any [falsy](https://developer.mozilla.org/docs/Glossary/Falsy) value or pass a function as key to conditionally fetch data.
-If the function throws or returns a [falsy](https://developer.mozilla.org/docs/Glossary/Falsy) value, the `useSWR` not start the request.
+If the function throws or returns a [falsy](https://developer.mozilla.org/docs/Glossary/Falsy) value, the `useSWR` will not start the request.

 ```ts
 // conditionally fetch